cpluspluscrowe/SoftwareAssurance/ProjectProposal.md

 The project itself has near 100,000 commits by 2,000 contributors and over a million lines of code.
 As one might expect, due to its beginnings from a Sun developer and Oracle's support, most of Jenkins is written in Java with plenty of JavaScript supporting its UI.

 ![](assets/markdown-img-paste-20170909112134478.png)

+You can see a peak in Jenkin's development in 2011 when it was officially released.
+In coming years, the development pace has stabilized and continued.
+In just the last thirty days, an incredible 433 contributors have added to Jenkins.
+More surprisingly, 309 of those 433 developers were new contributors.
+That statistic was incredibly influential in our decision to chose Jenkins, as Jenkins encourages new users to contribute to the overall project.

  Use,

  Popularity,